Arnab-Sarker/official/content/authors/admin/_index.md

 ## About Me

-I'm Arnab Sarker, a researcher working in the field of High Energy physics, particularly focusing on neutrinos.
-I also work in the application of machine learning algorithms in High Energy physics.
+I'm Arnab Sarker, a researcher working in the field of high-energy physics, particularly focusing on neutrinos.
+I also work in the application of machine learning algorithms in particle physics.
+Outside the lab, you’ll probably find me lost in a good book, immersed in anime, or occasionally painting.
+In short, I chase anything that helps keep the chaos of research beautifully balanced.